Seder hishtalshelus: Keter of Atzilut

-The World of Atziluth ("Emanation") is the first of the comprehensive Four Worlds (ABiY"A) of our Created Order, which are collectively the realm of Tikun ("Rectification") of the Shattered Vessels from Tohu.
-Atzilut completes the Upper rectification, which began in Berudim, through the sephirot transforming into Partzufim ("Divine Countenances").
-Partzufim harmonise the sephirot in the scheme of Yosher ("Upright") full interacting configurations in the form of Man.
-Rectification of Atzilut begins with rectification of its Keter ("Crown") Will.
-Eight rectification stages in Keter D'Atzilut ("The Crown of Emanation"):
+The world of Atziluth is the first of the comprehensive Four Worlds, collectively the realm of rectifying the vessels shattered by Chaos.
+Atzilut completes the Upper rectification, which began in Berudim, through the sephirot transforming into personas or "countenances" of the divine.
+The personas harmonise the sephiroth in fully-interacting configurations in the form of Man.
+The rectification of Atzilut begins with the rectification of its Keter "Crown".
+Eight rectification stages in the Crown: